microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/vmware/vmware_terraform_ubuntu/vmware_ubuntu_template/_index.md

 ## Prerequisites

-> **Note: This guide assumes that you have some VMware vSphere familiarity.
+> **NOTE: This guide assumes that you have some VMware vSphere familiarity.
 It is also does not designed to go over either VMware and/or Ubuntu best-practices.**

 - [Download the latest Ubuntu Server 18.04 ISO file](https://releases.ubuntu.com/18.04/)